Idono87/isValidator/docs/usage/validation.md

 # Validating Constraints

 Testing and validating constraints can be done separately from the validation process.
-Simply call the [ValidateConstraints][valconst] function and inspect the the return value for any errors.
+Simply call the [ValidateConstraints][valconst] functions and inspect the return value for any errors.

 ```typescript
 import { ErrorReport, IConstraints, ValidateConstraints } from 'isValidator';